followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Wrappers/10 Prerequisites and Installation/10 Download and Installation.md

             </packageSources>
         </configuration>

-2. Add the following string to the *project.json* file into the `"dependencies"` section.
+2. Add the following strings to the `"dependencies"` section of the *project.json* file.

         "DevExtreme.AspNet.Data": "1.*",
         "DevExtreme.AspNet.Core": "17.1-*"

-3. Add the following strings to the *bower.json* file into the `"dependencies"` section.
+3. Add the following strings to the `"dependencies"` section of the *bower.json* file.

         "jquery": "~3.1",
         "devextreme": "~17.1",